 What Is Student Loan Refinancing?

-Refinancing your student loans essentially means taking out a new loan to cover the cost of your existing loans, and then paying that new loan off instead.
+Refinancing your student loans essentially means taking out a new loan to cover the cost of your existing loans and then paying that new loan off instead.
 You can think of it as trading your old student loan, or loans, for a new one.

-Along with saving money, one of the primary reasons people refinance their student loans is to simplify their life and repayment schedule if they have multiple different student loans they’re paying each month.
+Along with saving money, one of the primary reasons people refinance their student loans is to simplify their life and repayment schedule if they have multiple student loans they’re paying each month.
 Refinancing may allow the borrower to get a lower interest rate or change their loan terms.
 Keep in mind, though, that refinancing federal student loans with a private lender makes you ineligible for federal benefits, such as income-driven repayment plans and student loan forgiveness.

-The money-saving aspect of refinancing student loans can work a couple of different ways — let’s take a closer look.
+The money-saving aspect of refinancing student loans can work a couple of different ways.
+Let’s take a closer look.

 How Does Refinancing Student Loans Save You Money?